 - Theories of Molecular Reaction Dynamics

-promethazine with codeine for sale Extra resources for An Introduction to Rheology
+Extra resources for An Introduction to Rheology

 E. e. an element in which the force is porportional to the rate of extension) as shown in Fig. 2.
 4) (with P, = q ) , respectively.
 The behaviour of more complicated materials is described by connecting the basic elements in series or in parallel.
 The Kelvin model results from a parallel combination of a spring and a dashpot (Fig. 3(a)).
 A requirement on the interpretation of this and all similar diagrams is that the horizontal connectors remain parallel at all times.
 Hence the extension (strain) in the spring is at all times equal to the extension (strain) in the dashpot.